maliknaik16/fetch-challenge/README.md

 go build -o main . && ./main
 ```

-Once the server is running it should be accessible at `http://localhost:8080/`
+Once the server is running it should be accessible at on port `8080` in localhost.

 ## API Endpoints

 The following endpoints are supported: